How to File an Ohio LLC or Corporation Amendment

 • Ohio doesn’t require business entities to have an attorney to file a Certificate of Amendment.

-• Any additions, deletions, or alterations to the information in an LLC’s original Articles of Organization may be reported in a Certificate of Amendment form.
-Examples might include changes to information like the name, duration, or purpose of the LLC.
+• With the exception of statutory agent changes, any additions, deletions, or alterations to the information in an LLC’s original Articles of Organization or a corporation’s Articles of Incorporation may be reported in a Certificate of Amendment form.
+Examples might include changes to information like the name, duration, or purpose of the business.

-• Ohio doesn’t require LLCs to file annual reports, unlike many other states.
-However, Ohio does require LLCs to inform the state after making changes to the information contained in their Articles of Organization.
+• Ohio doesn’t require business entities to file annual reports, unlike many other states.
+However, Ohio does require businesses to inform the state after making changes to the information contained in their Articles of Organization or Articles of Incorporation.

 • The Ohio Secretary of State will issue an approval certificate to the person you name on the filing form cover letter.